-St. Andrew is tied closely to the foundation of Christianity in Korea.
-He wasn’t the first Korean Christian by a long shot.
+St. Andrew wasn’t the first Korean Christian by a long shot.
 By the time he was born in 1821, Christianity had been growing in Korea for about fifty years.
 It is believed that Christianity had been brought into Korea by some Christian Japanese soldiers in the latter part of the 18th century.
 The Christian Japanese soldiers baptized the first Korean Christians and the Christian community began to grow quickly.
 By the time the first foreign priest arrived in Korea in 1836 there was already a substantial Christian community flourishing there.
-It’s the only known Catholic Christian community that first developed completely from the witness and work of lay Christians.
+The Korean Catholic Church is the only known Catholic Christian community that first developed completely from the witness and work of lay Christians.

 The rulers in Korea were not at all pleased to have this foreign religion thriving in their country.
 At first they just discouraged it but soon enough outlawed this practice and began to actively persecute anyone who took it up.
 As Christians were arrested, tortured and put to death the Church quickly moved underground